- MMC.exe has been built-in to every version of Windows since 2000, but some users received the MMC.exe blocked for your protection error.

 - Launch the Windows Security Center.
-You can do this simply by clicking on the shield symbol along the left of the Taskbar.
+You can do this simply by clicking on the shield symbol along the right of the Taskbar.

-- Click on App & browser control from the list of options on the left.
+- Click App & browser control from the list of options on the left.

-- There is a going to be a warning message shown about your device being at risk once you have turned the SmartScreen protection off.
-You shouldn’t be bothered by the same if you are ready to take the risk.
+- There is going to be a warning message shown about your device being at risk once you have turned the SmartScreen protection off; (You shouldn’t be bothered by it if you are ready to take the risk).

-This should be it.
-However, if your PC is used by another user who also enjoys administrator status, you will have to make sure that the account has Computer Management in Group Policy enabled.
-Here is how you do it.
+If your PC is used by another user who enjoys administrator status, you will have to ensure that the account has Computer Management in Group Policy enabled.
+Follow the next solution to see how you do it.